 Ever feel like there isn’t enough time in your work day to get everything done?
 From phone calls to blog posts and just getting your Google calendar in order, your day can suddenly be zapped before you’ve even gotten a handle on your most important work.

-Time blocking is a time management technique that could boost your productivity and help you power through your priority tasks — and it has been used by some of business and innovation’s greatest—Elon Musk and Bill Gates—to great success.
-Let’s take a walk and see how time blocked work can help you make the most of any amount of time.
+Time blocking is a time management technique that could boost your productivity and help you power through your priority tasks — and it has been used by some of business and innovation’s greatest, like Elon Musk and Bill Gates, to great success.
+Let’s take a walk and see how time-blocked work can help you make the most of any amount of time.

 What is time blocking?